merci-libre/python-sat/readme.md

 # pacman -S python-icmplib python-requests
 ```

-The program requires an SUID bit signature for the `connectivity` module, which
-uses raw sockets to

 # List of Commands

 `sat` allows you to do numerous amounts of tests, benchmarking (not yet implemented),